valinet/valinet.github.io/_posts/2021-04-10-Open-SharePoint-files-in-client-apps-directly-in-modern-browsers.markdown

 	};
 }
 {% endhighlight %}

-Get the project's source code and precompiled binaries from its dedicated Git repo [here](https://github.com/valinet/SharePointLinkHelper).

 P.S.
 I think that changing the links in the document list views can be done using JSLink or something like that as well, instead of injecting JavaScript directly in the master page, yet I did not remember at the moment how it was done.